 Course materials will be provided in delegate packs.

 Light refreshments will be provided in the morning before the course begins and for morning and afternoon breaks.
-Lunch in the resturant will also be provided.
+A buffet lunch will also be provided.

 All lectures were delivered well.
 Overall a good course and I would recommend to my colleagues.